takemobiteam/takemobi-test.github.io/docs/index.md

 ## API Overview

 API calls enable planning staff to make adjustments to plans as needed.
-These API calls can be triggered via the client's interface for staff, e.g. via buttons in a web portal that shows the Trips.
+These API calls can be triggered via the client's interface for their staff, e.g. via buttons in a web portal that shows the Trips.
 While in many cases API calls are used on the date of travel, they can also be used in advance of the date of travel as needed.

 ### Example API Use Cases